MartianGreed/autobahn.nvim/README.md

 - `n` - New session
 - `<Esc>` or `q` - Close

+Available commands are displayed in a footer at the bottom of the dashboard.

 The split dashboard (`:AutobahnDashboardSplit`) supports:

 - `<Enter>` - View session output